dodgymike/hackrf-wiki/Getting-Started-with-HackRF-and-GNU-Radio.md

 If you have any trouble, make sure that things work when booted to Pentoo.
 This will allow you to easily determine if your problem is being caused by hardware or software, and it will give you a way to see how the software is supposed to function.

 ## Examples

+A great way to get started with HackRF is the [SDR with HackRF](http://greatscottgadgets.com/sdr/) video series.
+Additional examples follow:

 **Testing the HackRF**

 1. Plug in the HackRF